DSNP-org/dsnp-web/mission-principles.md

 **Interoperability and openness:** We care about collaboration and cooperation with other groups developing technical approaches that are motivated by a vision that we hold in common.
 We seek to design DSNP in a way that encourages similar efforts to join and benefit from the platform and processes for their development.
 We also strive for interoperability with other technical fora, protocols, and applications by design, to enhance the prospects of wide adoption of DSNP.
 People should be able to choose their online experience that should not preclude communicating with those who have chosen to have their experience in a different form.

 **Open source:** DSNP is developed with a commitment to being a technology built for the common good.
 DSNP is dedicated to the public interest.
 Its software and specifications are maintained with open public licenses, allowing anyone to obtain and modify DSNP’s code, which publicly lives on and is maintained openly on GitHub.

+---

+<sup>1</sup> “Our” involves Project Liberty Foundation as the first steward of DSNP governance, then a broader community of governors.